TheArchitectDev/Architect.Identities/README.md

 DistributedIds are designed to be unique within a logical context, such as a database table or Bounded Context.
 This forms the most common boundary within which uniqueness is required.
 Any number of distributed applications may contribute new IDs to such a context.

-Note that a DistributedId reveals its creation timestamp, which may be considered sensitive data in certain contexts.
+Note that a DistributedId **reveals its creation timestamp**, which may be considered sensitive data in certain contexts.

 #### Example